reenhanced/power-form-7/readme.txt

 == Screenshots ==

-1. flow-example.jpg
+1. You can use a form submission to trigger a flow
-2. submit-from-flow.jpg
+2. You can submit a form from within a flow
-3. settings.jpg
+3. Screenshot of the settings page